openstack-archive/git-upstream/README.rst

    any part of commit message (e.g., other headers).

-Current git-upstream version supports the following features
+Git-upstream currently supports the following features

 -  **Single upstream branch import**